Unión Cívica Democrática

 Unión Cívica Democrática (UCD, English: Civic Democratic Union) is a network of forty Honduran activist organizations, which took an active part during the 2009 Honduran constitutional crisis, promoting several demonstrations against the former ousted president Manuel Zelaya.

 Mission

-Its supporters claim the organization defends democracy and the constitution of Honduras, while its opponents claim it rather defends the interests of the local elite.
+Its supporters claim that, the organization defends democracy and the constitution of Honduras, while its opponents claim that it rather defends the interests of the local elite.

 The organization's official mission is: